pytorch/pytorch/docs/source/index.rst

   of time).

-  *Beta:*  These features are tagged as Beta because the API may change based on user feedback, because the performance needs to improve, or because coverage across operators is not yet complete.
+  *Beta:*  These features are tagged as Beta because the API may change based on user feedback, the performance needs to improve, or coverage across operators is not yet complete.
 For Beta features, we are committing to seeing the feature through to the Stable classification.
-  We are not, however, committing to backwards compatibility.
+  However, we are not committing to backwards compatibility.

   *Prototype:*  These features are typically not available as part of binary distributions like PyPI or Conda, except sometimes behind run-time